-What is the best way to get a trademark registration for Amazon in a timely manner?
+What is the best way to get a Trademark Registration Options for Amazon in a timely manner?

 If you sell online, getting a federal trademark registration to protect your brand can be an important tool.
 For example, eligibility for the Amazon Brand Registry generally requires a federal trademark registration.
 Many eager sellers are surprised to learn that it may take months or longer to obtain the trademark registration.